hjl19911127/vue-drawer-layout/README.md

 import {DrawerLayout} from 'vue-drawer-layout' Vue.component(DrawerLayout.name, DrawerLayout)
 ```
-You can easily just set nothing or only`width` prop to get a simple drawer.
+You can easily just set nothing or only`width` prop to get a simple drawer.It act above the main content.
 ```html
 <vue-drawer-layout
       ref="drawer"